openstack-archive/docs-specs/specs/kilo/move-driver-docs.rst

 specified below and just add short sections for other drivers.
 If a vendor wants to document their driver, they are invited - but not enforced - to include their documentation in the Configuration Reference if they commit to maintain the documentation.
+However, other documentation such as the Cloud Admin Guide and Networking Guide shall not contain content for proprietary drivers.

 Guidelines for drivers that will be documented fully by the OpenStack community in the OpenStack documentation: